jzuras/Stock-Quotes-Azure-Function/README.md

 I knew it was a pain to work with.
 But when I started working on a new Client for this Azure Function, I realized I had the chance to build something that was easier for the client to use.
 Comparing the original TS client to the new one makes this clear, I believe.

+I go into more detail on this in my discussion on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:share:7092217565648723968/)